telus/tds-core/packages/Card/Card.md

-Cards will stretch to fill their container.
+Cards will stretch to fill the width of their container.
 Wrap the card in another element to apply size.

 ```jsx
 <Card>